FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

     return g
 end
 ```
+This function returns the multiplicity frequency of the fundamental state with respect to a set of sequences and one of paths.

 ### Additional implementations
-Here I leave some other implementations that were not practically used in the tests but have been discussed in the theoretical
+Here I leave some other implementations that were not practically used in the tests but have been discussed in the theoretical document.
+In particular both an occupation matrix approach to the extension of self avoiding paths, and, more interestingly, an unoptimized Seed-Sprout approach for the seach of all topological self avoiding paths are presented.
+More work is needed to assess the efficacy of both methods.

 #### State
 ```julia
 mutable struct State